The game Max-Welter: A property of positions of value 2

 \section{A property of positions of value 2}

 \begin{sloppypar} It has been shown in Section 2 that those positions of the form $(a_1,a_2,\ldots,a_k)$ whose Sprague-Grundy values are 0 have the same difference $a_k - a_{k-1}$.
-This similarity also holds for those positions whose Sprague-Grundy values are 1, except for positions of the form $(0,1,\ldots,k-2,k)$.
+The similar property also holds for the positions of the Sprague-Grundy value $1$, except for the positions of the form $(0,1,\ldots,k-2,k)$.
 It is natural to ask whether this circumstance is repeated for those positions whose Sprague-Grundy values are larger than 1.
-We show in this section that this connection still holds, although to a lower extent, for those positions whose Sprague-Grundy values are 2.
-For higher Sprague-Grundy values, it seems that this connection dies. \end{sloppypar}
+We now show that this connection still holds, although to a lower extent, for those positions whose Sprague-Grundy values are 2.
+For higher Sprague-Grundy values, this connection dies.
+For example, the two positions $(10,17,19)$ and $(11,12,15)$ both have Sprague-Grundy value $3$ but have different values for $a_k - a_{k-1}$. \end{sloppypar}